-Argos, who were running a huge sale, used the words “THE BIG SALE” with a colorful red explosion in the background.
-Notice that when they don’t focus on health, they have gone back to red (brand color) – a color which has also been proven to increase urgency.
+Argos, who was running a huge sale, used the words “THE BIG SALE” with a colorful red explosion in the background.
+Notice that when they don’t focus on health, they have gone back to red (brand color), which has also been proven to increase urgency.

-During the communication stage of your project, ask your client what words they would and would not like mentioned in their adverts.
+During your project’s communication stage, ask your client what words they would, and would not like mentioned in their adverts.
 Certain brands want to retain their hard-to-obtain and luxury status and avoid using words like discount, free, sale, or save.
-Some may not want you to use cartoon graphics or certain animation effects because it may damage their band.
+Some may not want you to use cartoon graphics or certain animation effects because it may damage their brand.

 CALLS TO ACTION